Particular/docs.particular.net/servicecontrol/configure-non-privileged-service-account.md

 - `particular.servicecontrol.timeouts`
 - `particular.servicecontrol.timeoutsdispatcher`

-In addition the Service requiresrtights to the configured audit and error queues and the corresponding forwarding queues.
+In addition the Service requires rights to the configured audit and error queues and the corresponding forwarding queues.
 These are typically named:

 - `audit`
 - `error`